 Some point to these differences as evidence of errors in the Bible.
 However, the Jews were meticulous record keepers, especially in regard to genealogies.
 It is inconceivable that Matthew and Luke could build two entirely contradictory genealogies of the same lineage.
 Again, from David through Jesus, the genealogies are completely different.
 Even the reference to Shealtiel and Zerubbabel likely refer to different individuals of the same names.
 Matthew gives Shealtiel's father as Jeconiah while Luke gives Shealtiel's father as Neri.
 It would be normal for a man named Shealtiel to name his son Zerubbabel in light of the famous individuals of those names (see the books of Ezra and Nehemiah).

-With these concepts in view, most conservative Bible scholars assume Luke is recording Mary’s genealogy and Matthew is recording Joseph’s.
+Most conservative Bible scholars today take a different view, namely, that Luke is recording Mary’s genealogy and Matthew is recording Joseph’s.
 Matthew is following the line of Joseph (Jesus’ legal father), through David’s son Solomon, while Luke is following the line of Mary (Jesus’ blood relative), though David’s son Nathan.
-There was no Greek word for “son-in-law,” and Joseph would have been considered a son of Heli through marrying Heli's daughter Mary.
-Through either line, Jesus is a descendant of David and therefore eligible to be the Messiah.
+Since there was no Greek word for “son-in-law,” Joseph was called the “son of Heli” by marriage to Mary, Heli’s daughter.
+Through either Mary’s or Joseph’s line, Jesus is a descendant of David and therefore eligible to be the Messiah.
 Tracing a genealogy through the mother’s side is unusual, but so was the virgin birth.
 Luke’s explanation is that Jesus was the son of Joseph, “so it was thought” (Luke 3:23).

 © Copyright 2002-2014 Got Questions Ministries.